nalhilal/dotfiles/README.md

 ./install.sh
 ```

 The installer is interactive, modular, and safe.
-It backs up existing configurations and lets you choose which packages to install.
+It backs up existing configurations, lets you choose which packages to install, and automatically reloads your shell to apply changes immediately.

 **Options:**
 ```bash